 Some arguments in the technical world can get overheated.
 And, one of the controversial debate that the gaming industry has been facing is – which graphics processing unit (GPU) is better – NVIDIA or AMD.
-Just like every heated debate, there are so many different points that set apart both the GPUs.
+Just like every heated debate, there are so many different points that set apart both GPUs.
 So, not taking any favors, we are going to lay down a clear difference between AMD vs Nvidia.
-Before starting lets first understand the GPU and the importance of GPU in the computer.
+Before starting let’s first understand the GPU and the importance of GPU in the computer.

 What is a Graphics Card?

 A graphics card is also known as a graphics adapter, graphics controller is responsible for rendering an image to your monitor.
 And it does this by converting data into a signal that your monitor can understand.
-That means better graphics card results the better, and smoother an image that is especially important for gamers and video editors.
+That means better graphics card results the better, and smoother an image which is especially important for gamers and video editors.

 GPU stands for Graphics Processing Unit the brain of the graphics card and is what creates the visuals you see on the screen.
 The GPU works as a translator, it takes data coming from the CPU and transforms it into imagery.
 More complex visuals, like you find in high-definition games require more complex and quicker GPUs to accommodate the stream of data.

 The graphics card is the hardware as a whole, while the GPU is a chip, part of the graphics card or an onboard similar, which stands for “Graphics Processing Unit”.

 An integrated GPU is a graphics chipset built into the motherboard.
 Where a dedicated GPU is a second GPU that’s installed on the motherboard.
 If you’re talking about a PC, the integrated GPU will likely be an Intel chip while the dedicated GPU will either be an Nvidia or AMD chip.
 Here the difference between Integrated GPU and Dedicated GPU.